Documents are no longer copyright protected, and therefore can be freely used, if:

 - No posting of a website’s content on to Blackboard, instead only post a link to the website.

-- Locate resources to use for coursework through full-text resources owned by the library system and link to them from Blackboard
+- Locate resources to use for coursework through full-text resources owned by the library system and link to them from Canvas

 - Hyperlink to those resources from your digital syllabus

-- Post links to websites instead of posting copies of a website on to Blackboard
+- Post links to websites instead of posting copies of a website on to Canvas

 - Reconsider the need to digitize a print resource and find a licensed full-text alternative